Economic law: Business

-International Economic Law
+International economic law

 International economic law is an aspect of international law that concerns the economic relations between states and how transactions that occur cross-border are governed.
 The primary actors in the regulation of International economic laws are “States, international organisations, and private actors”.
 Areas of International economic law include agreements on commercial and transactional activities cross-border laws governing international trade, international investment and monetary law and intellectual property rights.
 These areas are governed by international economic institutions, which include the World Trade Organisation (WTO), the International Monetary Fund (IMF), the United Nations, the Organisation for Economic Cooperation and Development and the World Bank.
 There are also international organisations that govern international economic laws on a smaller scale (regionally).
 Some of these include the Association of Southeast Asian Nations (ASEAN), the Asia-Pacific Economic Cooperation and the European Union.

-International Economic Organisations
+International economic organisations

 International economic organisations are institutions that provides multiple states that have their own particular system of economic laws and governance a common architecture to conduct transnational economic activity.

-World Trade Organisation
+World Trade Organization

-The World Trade Organisation (WTO) is an intergovernmental organisation that provides the infrastructure for international trade.
+The World Trade Organization (WTO) is an intergovernmental organisation that provides the infrastructure for international trade.
 The WTO provides the rules on the trading of goods, services and intellectual property between states.
 These rule are determined through countries that trade negotiating the terms and conditions for doing so.
 The purpose of the WTO and the economic laws it imposes are to promote liberalised trade, reduce the barriers of cross-border trading and enable a cooperative trading system that is mutually beneficial for all states involved.
 The WTO enabled the Agreement on Trade-Related Aspects of Intellectual Property - also known as "TRIPS Agreement".
 Members of the WTO negotiated the terms of regulating intellectual property in the global economic systems.